seroanalytics/seroviz/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+For the app to work, the
+[serovizr API](https://github.com/seroanalytics/serovizr) must be running on port 8888; this can be started using `scripts/run-dev-dependencies.sh`.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `npm test`

 Runs unit tests using jest.

+### `npm run itest`

+Runs integration tests using jest.
+This requires the [serovizr API](https://github.com/seroanalytics/serovizr) to be running; this can be started using `scripts/run-dev-dependencies.sh`.

 ### `npm run build`